-- a) implement the Erosion and Sediment Control Plan - b) monitor the continued effectiveness of the ESC during the contract - c) update the ESCP where necessary.
+- a) implement the Erosion and Sediment Control Plan - b) monitor the continued effectiveness of the ESC during the contract - c) update the ESCP where necessary

-The plans shall be updated in accordance with Clause 5.1 of this specification, and updated such that all major drainage paths and Type 1 sediment treatment devices are shown correctly.
-The updates shall be undertaken by personnel approved as suitable by the Administrator (that is, who has the requisite level of training and experience outlined in Table 5, or as modified by Clause 4 of Annexure MRTS52).
+The plans shall be updated in accordance with Clause 5.1 of this Technical Specification, and updated such that all major drainage paths and Type 1 sediment treatment devices are shown correctly.
+The updates shall be undertaken by personnel approved as suitable by the Administrator (that is, who has the requisite level of training and experience outlined in Table 6.3, or as modified by Clause 4 of Annexure MRTS52.

-7 Erosion and sediment control management - general requirements
+7 Erosion and Sediment Control Management - General requirements